 2. Make the Most Out of the New Ad Extensions

-Ad extensions have been loved by marketers ever since they were first introduced in 2015.
+Ad extensions have been loved in PPC management services ever since they were first introduced in 2015.
 It is no surprise; they provide value, they are easy to implement, and they allow you to grab a user’s attention by physically extending your ad and making it look more noticeable on the screen.

 In 2017, several new extensions were introduced, mainly for the advertisers targeting mobile users: